Parents urged to support research aimed at protecting babies from RSV infections

 Nirsevimab is a monoclonal antibody – man-made proteins that act like natural human antibodies in the immune system – which has already been proven to be safe in previous clinical trials involving 4,000 babies.

-It has been approved in the European Union (EU) for the prevention of RSV in babies during their first RSV season, with the UK’s Medicines and Healthcare products Regulatory Agency (MHRA) reportedly expected to give it the green light this week.
+It was approved by the UK’s Medicines and Healthcare products Regulatory Agency (MHRA) on Wednesday for the prevention of RSV in babies during their first RSV season, following approval by the European Commission earlier this month.

 The trial will also include another 8,000 babies from France and Germany.